winsmith/libi-page/presskit.md

 None of that data is uploaded to any servers.
 If the app ever gains the ability to do so, it will be a completely optional feature that you'll have to explicitly opt-in to enable.

-In ad-supported mode, the app includes the Admob SDK, which will assign users of the app a unique ID and report that back to Google's servers.
-Ads cannot access any user data entered into the app though.
-In paid mode, I'm trying hard to not even load the Admob SDK into memory.

 ## Premium In-App Purchase and Pricing
-Libi is completely free, with ads.
-If you'd rather have an ad-free experience (I mean who doesn't?), you can pay a small fee of **$2.49** (or 2.49 €) per year to remove the ads.
+Libi is free, but there are Pro features that you can unlock.
+You can pay a small fee of **$2.49** (or 2.49 €) per year to get those pro features.

 ## App Store Link
 An app store link will appear here once the app is released.
 If you would like a TestFlight invite or a Promo Code, feel free to email me at [libi@breakthesystem.org](mailto:libi@breakthesystem.org).